oddbird/oddsite/content/2014/09/17/jqcon.rst

   - Image filtering in <canvas>
   - Updating many rows of a local web database

 Do you already use Web Workers, or have additional suggestions or warnings?
-Let me know!

 HT: `@potch`_ for the `talk <http://potch.github.io/workers-talk/>`__
 that got me started.